bruce-hill/bp/Lua/README.md

 # Lua Bindings

 This directory contains Lua bindings for bp.
-The bindings are intended to be roughly equivalent in usefulness to LPEG, but with a smaller codebase.
+The bindings are intended to be roughly equivalent in usefulness to LPEG, but with a smaller codebase (roughly 3/4 the size, as of this writing).

 ## API